-The NC State Board of Education recently passed a policy allowing eligible high school and middle school students to earn high school course credit without having to actually take the course in the traditional manner.
+The NC State Board of Education passed a policy in 2013 allowing eligible high school and middle school students to earn high school course credit without having to actually take the course in the traditional manner.
 This process is called Credit By Demonstrated Mastery.

 A Student demonstrates course mastery through a multi-phase assessment process.

 - Phase I– a student must score at the mastery level on the specific course’s final exam.
 Per State Board policy re-testing on Phase I is not permitted.
 If the student meets the Phase I requirement, then he/she moves to Phase II of the assessment process.

 - > 90 score on the CTE Post-Assessment

 - > 90 score on the MGSD Final Exam